The Chodówki ForestA forest between Miechów and Charsznica, Borough of Miechów, Miechów District, Małopolskie Voivodship

 Interview no 3 (interviewee – Mieczysław Sz.)

 Mr Sz.: Older people told me [it was] at the turning.
-My father said so and my neighbour.
+My father said so and my neighbour too.
 My father didn’t like to talk about it.
 He told me generally that Jews were killed and buried there.
 He was 10-11 years old then so maybe he didn’t remember too well.
-When you pass the grotto and the old rail tracks, there are ditches that look unnatural.
+When you pass the chapel and the old rail tracks, there are ditches that look unnatural.

 Q: How many ditches have you heard of?